Career Timeline of Halle Berry: Major Achievements and Milestones

 Loading Video...

-2012: Starring in Dark Tide and Cloud Atlas
+2012: Starred in Dark Tide and Cloud Atlas

 Loading Video...

-April 2013: Appeared in Gucci's "Chime for Change" Campaign
+April 2013: Appeared in video clip for Gucci's "Chime for Change" campaign

 In April 2013, Halle Berry appeared in a video clip for Gucci's "Chime for Change" campaign, which aimed to raise funds and awareness for women's issues related to education, health, and justice.

-In August 2013, Halle Berry, alongside Jennifer Garner, testified before the California State Assembly's Judiciary Committee in support of a bill designed to protect celebrities' children from harassment by photographers.
-The bill passed in September.
+In August 2013, Halle Berry testified alongside Jennifer Garner before the California State Assembly's Judiciary Committee in support of a bill that aimed to protect celebrities' children from harassment by photographers.
+The bill was later passed in September.

 Loading Video...